jonkensta/ibp-server/docs/zeropi/readme.md

 ### Boot Process Details </br>

-There are 4 steps to the boot process:
+There are 4 steps to the boot process:</br>

    RBL → SPL → U-Boot → Linux